-To most Jews, the Book of Ruth immediately conjures up thoughts and memories of the holiday of Pentacost or Shavuot, which falls out every year towards the end of May or early June.
-Shavuot is one of the three central pilgrimage festivals and is the day when the Jewish people experienced revelation and received the Torah from God on Mount Sinai.
-Out of all the books in the holy Bible, why specifically do we read Ruth on the day we commemorate the giving of the Torah?
+Shavuot is one of the three central pilgrimage festivals and, according to Jewish tradition, is the day when the children of Israel experienced revelation, receiving the Torah from God at Mount Sinai.
+It seems puzzling that, of all the books in the holy Bible, we specifically read Megillat Rut on the day that commemorates the giving of the Torah.